biosustain/venom/README.rst

  - Schema validation
  - Documentation
+ - Message generation from request arguments
+ - OpenAPI (Swagger) schema service for API reflection

 An unordered list of potential future features:

- - OpenAPI (Swagger) schema service for API reflection
+ - CLI for generating sharable stubs from services.
  - Streaming WebSocket implementation with *aiohttp*

    This would be the only solution that fully supports streaming and can be used in the browser today.